 Discover the species and uncover the stories that makes our garden unique – pick up a leaflet from the ticket office, or listen to one of our gardening team talks every day at 1pm when the garden is open.

-Children can learn more about the sub-tropical species of the garden as they follow the clues of our trail.
-Successful explorers can even win a prize at the end.
-Pick up a copy of our garden trail at the garden entrance.
+Children can learn more about the sub-tropical species of the garden as they follow the clues of our I Spy card.
+Pick up a copy of our I Spy card at the garden entrance.